 Otago's topography is predominantly flat to rolling however there are some mountainous areas throughout the region making for challenging road alignments and increased exposure to severe weather events such as strong winds, ice, snowfall and heavy rain events.
-Our popularity as a tourist destination and that many of the limited
+Our popularity as a tourist destination and that the limited routes in and out of the region are highly susceptible to periodic closure due to natural hazards (snow, flooding, landslip) all contribute to the challenges surrounding the management of transportation in our region.
+The New Zealand Transport Agency (NZTA) operates the state highways and local authorities operate the public local roads. www.nzta.govt.nz